LogosInitiative/logla/README.md

 In the 1980s disputes broke out over control of the language.
 Bob LeChevalier and a group of fellow Loglanists formed the Logical Language Group (LLG) to create a new language called Lojban along the same basic design principles, but with the intention to make it more widely available and encourage its use as a real language.

-TLI has been true to its charter and has continued to evolve, albeit slowly.
+TLI has been true to its charter and has continued to evolve, albeit very slowly.
 It remains however, squarely in the hands of academia.

 The LLG on the other hand has moved in another direction.
 The Logical Language Group's Bylaws states its purpose as follows: